Salmon Fly Behaviour

 Once you get the depth you must control your salmon fly in a manner that the fish isn't expecting or has ever seen before.
 If you've got a fly that's tied with materials that waggle and pulse naturally in the water that's great too but additional 'erratic' swim behaviour is the real 'combination to the safe' here.
 If you're a salmon lying at the bottom of the pool watching a 'cat walk' of salmon flies on a hourly or half hourly basic all 'boringly' slowly sweeping overhead you'd switch off too so waking that salmon up is vital to have any chance of success.

-Enough Hard Work Will Catch You A Salmon
+Enough Unpredictable Fly Work Will Catch Salmon

-To work a salmon fly to that degree when conditions are tough is hard work to coordinate that with proper riverbank movement which is always essential but much more so when you're trying to 'startle' an old salmon into action.
+To 'work' a salmon fly to that degree when conditions are tough is hard work to coordinate that with proper riverbank movement which is always essential but much more so when you're trying to 'startle' an old salmon into action.
 The above fly swim behaviour will get your salmon fly attention if you persevere and especially if you're the first salmon fisher to deploy these 'crazed ninja' deep swimming salmon fly tactics in amongst old educated fish that have been lying doggo in the pools for a while.

 D-U-N-S No: 22-265-4509